-The Business Continuity Plan is a set of measures, procedures and systems necessary to maintain the Bank's critical operations and then to recover from operational disruptions.
+The Business Continuity Plan is a set of measures, procedures and systems necessary to maintain the Bank's essential operations and then to recover from operational disruptions.

-CFG Bank's Business Continuity Plan is being implemented gradually.
+CFG Bank's Business Continuity Plan covers the overall availability of CFG BANK's business and IT activities, taking into account the continuity requirements and the types of disasters to be covered.
 It covers the vital processes of the Bank and its subsidiaries.
-It is intended to identify and assess major threats to the business such as loss or unavailability of information system elements, computer data, power supply, fire, flood ... and implement corrective measures in case of failure.
+It is intended to identify and evaluate major threats to the business such as loss or unavailability of information system elements, computer data, power supply, fire, flood, etc., and to implement corrective measures in case of failure.